NVIDIA/framework-reproducibility/README.md

 number generator that is also reset reproducibly by `tf.random.set_seed`, probably the same pseudorandom number generator that TensorFlow uses throughout.

+You may also need to provide a seed for any other ops you use that rely on pseudorandom number generators, such as `tf.image.sample_distorted_bounding_box`, otherwise they may use a random seed and their operation will not be repducible.

 #### Dataset Sharding ####

 If you're using `tf.data.Dataset`, you should not shard the dataset.
 This is achieved by either not calling the `shard()` method, or by setting its `num_shards` parameter to 1.

+#### Data-Loader Parallelism ####

+When the data-loader pipeline is stateful and is replicated into multiple asynchronous threads, the threads can interact with each other, resulting in non-deterministic operation of the overall data-loader functionality.
+The most common example of this is when pseudorandom number genration is used in the data-loader pipeline, such as for data augmentation.
+When the same underlying pseudorandom number generator state is used in all the threads, it will result in non-deterministic functionality.
+This happens when the default pseudorandom number generator (e.g. from numpy) is used in the data-loader.
+There are two solution to this:

+  1. Make sure that the instances of the objects operating in the parallel threads have their own pseudorandom number generator state.
+For example, see [numpy.random.Generator][5].
+  2. Run the data-loader code in only one thread.

+How you run the data-loader code in only one thread depends on how you're running the data-loader.
+If you're using `tf.keras.Model::fit()` or `tf.keras.Model::fit_generator()` then `workers` should be set to not more than `1`.

+Since the validation process runs in the main thread, if the validation process uses the same stateful data pipeline as the training data-loader then these two processes will also run in separate threads and you'll wind up with the same problem.
+In this case, you need to set `workers` to `0` (zero), which will cause the data-loader to be run in the main thread.

 #### Gradient Gating ####